 - 1. Master of Business Administration - 2.
 Master of Science in Computer Science - 3.
 Master of Education in Curriculum and Instruction - 4.
 Master of Education in Educational Leadership - 5.
-Master of Education in School Counseling with 30 credits hours - 6.
-Master of Education in School counseling with 30 credits hours
+Master of Education in School Counseling with 48 credit hours - 6.
+Master of Education in School Counseling with 30 credit hours